prasannavl/go-errors/README.md

 # go-errors

-A super tiny package for error encapsulation in idiomatic Go.
+A super tiny package for error encapsulation and composition in idiomatic Go.
 A better and lighter alternative to [`pkg/errors`](https://github.com/pkg/errors).
 (See below for comparison to `pkg/errors`)

 > **Note:** This package was previously called `goerror`.
 Now renamed to `errors` to be a drop-in replacement for std `errors` package.